FibrinLab/Avalanche-Subnet-The-Graph-Index/README.md

 # 1. Running an EVM Subnet on the Local Network using the Avalanche-cli

 We will be creating an EVM on our local machine to give us a basic feel on how a subnet functions.
-The [Avalanche-CLI](https://github.com/ava-labs/avalanche-cli) is a novel tool that allow up to have a local network up in minutes.
+The [Avalanche-CLI](https://github.com/ava-labs/avalanche-cli) is a novel tool that allow us to have a local network up in minutes.

 ## Step 1: Installation

 Open up you MacOs command line utility and run the following command

-On your home directory, create a new and `cd <newdir>` into the directory.
+On your home directory, create a new directory and `cd <newdir>` into the directory.
 This is where we will be installing all our project dependencies.

 ```zsh
 curl -sSfL https://raw.githubusercontent.com/ava-labs/avalanche-cli/main/scripts/install.sh | sh -s
 ```

-This command download the latest binary of the [Avalanche-cli] to the current directory where it was executed.
+This command download the latest binary of the [Avalanche-CLI](https://github.com/ava-labs/avalanche-cli) to the current directory where it was executed.

 `cd` into the `bin` folder and export the path variable